Chiang Mai Hotels and Resorts

 Rachamankha - something of a pioneer among Chiang Mai's many boutque hotels, Rachamankha is well-located right nexct to Wat Phra Singh in the old city.
 Within it's peaceful courtyards are delightful gardens and a serene pool.
 Guests are also welcome to make use of the library and browse the collection of antiques in the gallery.

 Ping Nakara - bringing to life the quiet elegance of Chiang Mai in the early 20th century, this intimate hotel is next to the river and only a short walk from the Night Bazaar.
-The hotel also features an Ayurvedic spa offering a range of treatments for health and relaxation.
+The hotel also features a spa offering a range of treatments, both Ayurvedic and Lanna-style, for health and relaxation.